chbrown/twilight/README.rst

 ----

 TTV2 is the Tweet tab-separated format version 2, the specification is below.
-Fields are 1-indexed for easy AWKing.
+Fields are 1-indexed for easy AWKing (see Markdown source for 0-indexing).

 0.  tweet\_id
 1.  created\_at parsed into YYYYMMDDTHHMMSS, implicitly UTC